OoStellarnightoO/OSEP_Notes/00 - OSEP Checklist/README.md

 	- Login pages for default creds
 	- Wordpress sites to be wpscan
 	- file upload pages to be tested
+	- If there are two or more webservices on the same host (especially if one is like 80 or 8080) and there is a fileupload vector, one should test for path traversal when uploading files.
+It might be that it is possible to gain file execution only via the port 80 service.
+		- see if you can influence the upload path either by DIRECTLY CHANGING the NAME of the file (..\..\..\..\..\inetpub\wwwroot\evil.aspx) or burpsuite-ing it
 - DevOps stuff like gitlab, Ansible, Artifactory should be noted down as they will likely play a part further on
 - If there are fields for user input, please try SQL Injection, SSTI payloads.
 SQLMap can be very useful.
 For SSTI payloads, run the following:
 ```bash